-Automated phosphate removal in Stadtlohn wastewater treatment plant
+Automated nitrogen removal in Stadtlohn wastewater treatment plant

-The Stadtlohn WWTP regulates phosphate elimination using the Liquiline Control.
-This control system doses the precipitant into the clarifiers depending on the current concentration of phosphate in the wastewater.
+The Stadtlohn WWTP regulates nitrogen reduction using the Liquiline Control.
+The control system regulates the air supply into the aeration basins depending on the current concentration of nutrients in the wastewater.

 High level of process transparency combined with ease of use.